England | Scotland | Wales | Northern Ireland | Ireland

 We're the Rectory Meadow Patients Group - a communication channel between the Practice staff and patients.
 We're developing a partnership between the staff and patients to improve the quality of service provided.
 Read here how we relate to FRIENDS and other group activities at the surgery: Three Patient Groups.pdf

-We meet face to face every two months but, if you’re busy with work and family, we also welcome members who prefer to contribute by email and text.
+We meet face to face every three months but, if you’re busy with work and family, we also welcome members who prefer to contribute by email and text.

-The Patient Group committee will use your email address to keep you up to date with new things happening at the surgery.
+The Patients Group committee will use your email address to keep you up to date with new things happening at the surgery.
 Your details will not be used for any other purpose.

 Meeting notes, eBulletins, Healthwatch, Timeline